About our Troops

 Typical Summer camps can be either in-state or out-of-state depending on where the Scouts would like to attend.
 Previous in-state Summer camp destinations have been Peaceful Valley and Camp Alexander.
 Previous out-of-state camp destinations have been Bartlett Scout Reservation (Idaho), Medicine Mountain Scout Ranch (South Dakota), and Island Park Scout Camp (Idaho).

-In addition to regular Summer camps, Troops 737 frequently send crews of Scouts to Philmont Scout Ranch (New Mexico), Northern Tier High Adventure (Minnesota), and in 2020, we have planned two crews to go to Sea Base (Florida).
+In addition to regular Summer camps, Troops 737 frequently send crews of Scouts to Philmont Scout Ranch (New Mexico), Northern Tier High Adventure (Minnesota), and Sea Base (Florida).

 As much as our Scouts love to camp and be outdoors, they are also committed to rank advancement.
 Advancement nights are held monthly as a tool to help Scouts achieve their Scouting goals.
 These meetings give Scouts an opportunity to work on advancement and merit badge requirements.
 Older Scouts that have achieved First Class rank are available to assist younger Scouts along the Trail to First Class and, at the same time, merit badge counselors are available to help older Scouts with their Star, Life, and Eagle ranks.

 Adult leadership also plays a vital role in the Troops’ success.
 The most important function of the adult leadership of the Troops is to monitor activities for safety.
 Additionally, the Scoutmasters work closely with the SPL’s to offer leadership guidance and advice to help get the most out of the Scouting experience.
-Other adult leaders are charged with responsibilities that aren’t for kids, such as record-keeping, treasurer duties, and driving just to name a few.
+Other adult leaders are charged with responsibilities, such as record-keeping, treasurer duties, and driving just to name a few.